MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Financial/Financial/Coverage.md

 # Coverage in Financial

 "The party(s) that are responsible for payment (or part of) of charges applied to this account (including self-pay).
-A coverage may only be resposible for specific types of charges, and the sequence o
+A coverage may only be resposible for specific types of charges.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Healthcare/Financial/Financial/Coverage.cdm.json" target="_blank">GitHub</a>.